 - Seasonality adjustments: AI will learn and adjust over time if your data fluctuates.
 But you can also leverage the seasonality adjustments tool to fine-tune your campaigns for flash sales or seasonal spikes.

-And remember: quality over quantity.
-The key to a successful AI-run campaign lies in selecting the right data rather than amassing a large volume.
+And remember, the key to a successful AI-powered campaign lies in selecting the right data rather than amassing a large volume.

 As AI learns from my marketing data, can my competitors benefit from this data too?